 The higher layer configured parameters repK and repK-RV define the K repetitions to be applied to the transmitted transport block, and the redundancy version pattern to be applied to the repetitions.
-If the parameter repK is not provided in the configuredGrantConfig, the redundancy version for uplink transmissions with a configured grant shall be set to 0.
+If the parameter repK-RV is not provided in the configuredGrantConfig, the redundancy version for uplink transmissions with a configured grant shall be set to 0.
 Otherwise, for the nth transmission occasion among K repetitions, n=1, 2, …, K, it is associated with (mod(n-1,4)+1)th value in the configured RV sequence.
 The initial transmission of a transport block may start at